 Funding a small business is never easy.
 For many small businesses, getting a loan from a bank is near impossible.
 If you don't have a rich uncle or a ton of cash stashed somewhere, alternative forms of financing may be the answer.

 Gene Marks, a small business columnist and speaker, and accounting software provider Xero recently held a webinar discussing the current small-business lending environment and options small businesses have for financing.
-Small business financing experts Victoria Treyger, chief marketing officer of small business financing company Kabbage, and Annie M. Hudspeth, lender relations specialist at the Small Business Administration (SBA) also shared their advice for small business owners.
+Small business financing experts Victoria Treyger, head of sales and marketing of the small business financing company Kabbage, and Annie M. Hudspeth, lender relations specialist at the Small Business Administration (SBA) also shared their advice for small business owners.
 Here are the highlights from the webinar and how alternative forms of financing can help your small business.

 1. What alternative forms of financing are available to small businesses?